CauveryRaja/GUI-Builder/README.md

 A Drag-n-Drop based **GUI builder** application primarily developed using React.
 Components can be dragged and dropped into the Canvas area.
 Inserted components can be moved anywhere within the Canvas area.

+The position of all inserted components is autosaved in Local Storage.

 ## Demo
 Feel free to take a look at the [Demo](https://cauveryraja.github.io/gui-builder/)